ccn8-caleb/ccn8-caleb/README.md

 I like to work on Terraform and Kubernetes, as well as building scripts and tools in Bash and Python.

+I love using Obsidian, you may see that my hours in Markdown are high.
+In addition to building resources in Obsidian, I also work on them for my codebases.

+I plan to include more public content on my GitHub for reference.
+I would like to contribute more to the FOSS landscape.

 <!--
 **ccn8-caleb/ccn8-caleb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.